JujuAdams/Vinyl/docs/5.0/Configuration.md

 A pitch value can be specified as either a number, a two-element array containing two numbers, or a knob.
 If a two-element array is provided then the pitch value is randomised between the two values.
 Configuring an asset to include the property definiton `pitch: @voicePitch` will set up the `voicePitch` knob to control the pitch of an asset.

+### `transpose`

+*Default value: `null`*

+[Transposing](Terminology) audio can give an extra musical flair to your sound design.
+The transposition value is measured in semitones of the standard Western diatonic scale, and no affordance is made for key (major/minor) otherwise.
+Any transposition value set on assets is further modified by transposition values on labels, patterns, or instances themselves.

+The transposition value must be as a number, or a knob.
+Configuring a label to include the property definiton `transpose: @semitones` will set up the `semitones` knob to control the transposition of an asset.

+?> Transposition is also affected by the [global transposition value](Semitones).

 ### `label`

 *Default value: `null`*